GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 mechanism that allows sites to maintain state when they are being used in a third-party context.
 For example, if you embed a YouTube video on your site then visitors will see a "Watch later" option in the player.
-If your visitor is already signed-in to YouTube then that session is being made available in the embedded player by a third-party cookie - meaning that "Watch later" button will just save the video in one go rather than prompting them to sign-in or having to navigate them away from your page and back over to YouTube.
+If your visitor is already signed in to YouTube, that session is being made available in the embedded player by a third-party cookie—meaning that "Watch later" button will just save the video in one go rather than prompting them to sign in or having to navigate them away from your page and back over to YouTube.

 <figure class="w-figure  w-figure--center">